atlassian/stricter/README.md

 }
 ```

-The rules should not be prefixed with the plugin name when defined by the package, only consumers of the package should reference them with their fully qualified name.
+Note that the rule names should not be prefixed when defining them inside the plugin, they are only prefixed when specifying them in configuration.

-Also ensure the package name starts with `stricter-plugin` otherwise it won't be able to be loaded.

 ## Pre-configured plugin rules

-Rules provided by a plugin do not enable those rules by default.
+Rules provided by a plugin are not enabled by default, they must be configured by the end-user.
 If you would like to provide a preset configuration of rules provided by your plugin, simply export your preset configuration under a certain key.
 Consumers can then import that configuration and spread it into the `rules` field of their stricter config.

 E.g.